NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 ```

 Here is an explanation for each project:
-- **skills-int-client-js**: Web application that depends on skills-client-js artifact and mimics its real world usage
+- **skills-int-client-js**: Web application that depends on the skills-client-js artifact and mimics its real world usage
-- **skills-int-client-react**: Web application that depends on skills-client-react artifact and mimics its real world usage
+- **skills-int-client-react**: Web application that depends on the skills-client-react artifact and mimics its real world usage
-- **skills-int-client-vue**: Web application that depends on skills-client-vue artifact and mimics its real world usage
+- **skills-int-client-vue**: Web application that depends on the skills-client-vue artifact and mimics its real world usage
-- **skills-int-service**: Pulls together all the web applications (skills-int-client-js, skills-int-client-vue, etc.) and facilitates a web server to server these applications.
-Cypress.io end-to-end tests will user this service to utilized theses web applications.
+- **skills-int-service**: Pulls together all the web applications (skills-int-client-js, skills-int-client-vue, etc.) and facilitates a web server to serve these applications.
+[Cypress.io](https://www.cypress.io/) tests execute tests against this service.
-- **skills-int-e2e-test**: Cypress.io tests that utilize skills-int-service to perform thorough end-to-end tests of the integrated libraries.
+- **skills-int-e2e-test**: [Cypress.io](https://www.cypress.io/) tests that utilize skills-int-service to perform thorough end-to-end tests of the integrated libraries.

-To run cypress.io tests you will need to
+To run [cypress.io](https://www.cypress.io/) tests you will need to
-1. Start backend service (skills-service)
+1. Start backend service
+   - skills-service: REST data endpoints
+   - serves Skills Display application
 1. Start integrations web applications (skills-int-service)
 1. Run cypress tests

 Please visit the [architecture](/contribution/architecture.html#skilltree-repositories) section to further explore the relationship between these services.

-We are going assume that you are verse in skills-service installation and development,
+We are going assume that you are verse in the skills-service installation and development,
 but if not please visit [skills-service development](/contribution/devEnv.html#skills-service-development) section.
-Below commands assume:
+Commands below assume:
-- ``skills-service-XXX.jar`` was generated and that skills-service and skills-client directories reside in the same parent directory.
+- ``skills-service-XXX.jar`` was generated and that skills-service and skills-client projects reside in the same parent directory.
 - ``skills-int-service--XXX.jar`` was generated via earlier steps.

 To run cypress end-to-end tests: